Types of Financial Aid

-The Federal government supplies a limited amount of Federal Work Study (FWS) funds to schools to award to students with exceptional need as determined by the Free Application for Federal Student Aid (FAFSA).
+The Federal government supplies a limited amount of Federal Work Study (FWS) funds to schools to award eligible students exhibiting demonstrated need as determined by the Free Application for Federal Student Aid (FAFSA).
 Eligible students who complete the FAFSA and have demonstrated financial need may be awarded FWS as part of their financial aid package.
-Please review Stetson's FWS Policy for more information.
-Full-time students have work schedule limitations.
-Please review the policy governing work schedule.
+Please review both Stetson's FWS Policy regarding Federal Work Study and the policy governing a student’s work schedule.

 4. Florida Bright Futures

 Florida Academic Scholars and Florida Medallion Scholars who have earned a bachelor's degree in seven semesters or fewer (or the equivalent in credit hours) and have graduated from a state of Florida high school no more than 5 years prior to the start of graduate work may be eligible to receive funding for one semester of graduate study not to exceed 15 credit hours and paid at the undergraduate rate.
 Students must not drop any courses during the semester they receive Bright Futures funds in order to avoid having to repay ALL of the Bright Futures funds they received.

 Students can get more detailed information as well as determine their remaining eligibility by logging on to their Bright Futures account.
 Students who determine that they do have remaining eligibility can submit Stetson College of Law’s Bright Futures Form for processing.